 A few simple items will make the job of ballasting easier.
 These include:

-- Large Spoon & small spoon
+- Large spoon and small spoon

 - Brush (an old decorating paintbrush will do)